ebaauw/homebridge-soma/README.md

 - Allow changing the motor speed from HomeKit;
 - Sync the device clock, for when you don't use the Smart Shades app nor SOMA Connect.
-- Report sunrise and sunset times as computed by the device;
+- ~~Report sunrise and sunset times as computed by the device;~~ in v0.0.10
-- Expose a custom service per trigger to enable/disable the trigger from HomeKit.
+- ~~Expose a custom service per trigger to enable/disable the trigger from HomeKit.~~ in v0.0.10
 - Additional commands for `soma` to interact with the device from the command line and/or shell scripts.